OfficeDev/script-lab-2017/CUSTOM.FUNCTIONS.DOGFOOD.md

 ## Streaming functions:

-As of Sept 27 2018 (and for another week or so), you must be on the **alpha branch** of Script Lab.
+As of Sept 27 2018 (and for another week or so), you must be on the **alpha branch** of Script Lab for streaming functions to work.

-After that, all it takes is to **specify a callback of type `CustomFunctions.StreamingHandler<X>` as the last parameter to a function**.
+After that, all you need is to  **specify a callback of type `CustomFunctions.StreamingHandler<X>` as the last parameter to a streaming function**.

 Simple case:  (from https://gist.github.com/Zlatkovsky/dd706c40431efabce962308789cba6f1)